-A capital project is defined as a project that helps maintain an asset or infrastructure.
+A capital project is defined as a project that helps create or maintain an asset or infrastructure.
 More specifically, it refers to new construction, an expansion or a renovation for new or existing facilities on campus.

 Most Academic Affairs capital projects originate in the schools and colleges with the exception of student housing and campus-wide strategic projects.
 All projects are aligned with the mission of the university, the goals of the Academic Strategic Plan and the objectives of FutureVU, the campus land use plan.

 At Vanderbilt, the Schools and Colleges are required to seek approval from the Office of the Provost for new construction, expansions or renovations greater than or equal to $500,000.
 The Provost will seek approval from the Chancellor for projects greater than or equal to $1 million, and the Chancellor will seek approval from the Board of Trust for projects greater than or equal to $2 million.